 Plantar tendon is stretched like a string between your heel and your toes and have a role of shock absorber when you walk.
 If there is a lot of stress on the plantar tendon such as weight gain or running, it can cause a small injury around heel.
 If the injury gets cured soon, there will not be any problem.
 However, as we get older, the recovery speed decreases and becomes harder to cure perfectly.

 Once we have an injury, our body increases blood vessels to cure the damage, but our body also increases nerves along with blood vessels.

-The stabbing pain in heel can be caused by these abnormal blood vessels and nerves, which are not found in healthy heels.
+The stabbing pain in heel can be caused by these problem blood vessels and nerves, which are not found in healthy heels.

 Some patients get improved without any treatment, but it is also common that some people have difficulties to remove the pain.
 In severe case, you may feel pain for a year or even more.
 If you receive an adequate treatment, it is highly likely that you can recover the symptom.
 However, there are still many cases that are treated inadequately, and cannot be improved.

-As noted above, if the cause of your pain is plantar fasciitis, there should be abnormal blood vessels which are irregular and unnecessary in heel.
-It is important to eliminate the abnormal blood vessels to remove your pain.
+As noted above, if the cause of your pain is plantar fasciitis, there should be problem blood vessels which are irregular and unnecessary in heel.
+It is important to eliminate the problem blood vessels to remove your pain.
 Please check the following page as well for more details.